 The first regular policy statement relating to forestry in India was issued in 1894.
-After independence, a new National Forest Policy was enunciated in the year 1952, which substantially removed the angularities of the earlier Policy of 1894.
+After independence, a new National Forest Policy was enunciated in the year 1952, which substantially removed the angularities in the earlier Policy of 1894.
 The 1952 Policy was replaced by the National Forest Policy of 1988 and has been adopted by all the States.

 Forest legislation in India dates back to 1865 when the first Indian Forest Act was passed.
 This Act was later revised in 1878.
 The process continued till the currently applicable Indian Forest Act of 1927.
-The Wild Life (Protection) Act, 1972 was enacted to give proper shape to wildlife conservation in the country.
+The Wild Life (Protection)

+Act, 1972 was enacted to give proper shape to wildlife conservation in the country.
 This Act was amended in 1982, 1986, 1991, 1993, 2003 and 2006 to make it more comprehensive.
 The Forest (Conservation) Act was enacted in 1980 with a view to check indiscriminate diversion of forest land for non-forestry purposes.

-The Central Zoo Authority was created by the Government of India in the year" 1992 through an amendment of the Wild Life (Protection) (Amendment 1991) Act, 1972.
-The main objective is to oversee the functioning of Zoos in the country and to enforce minimum standards and norms for upkeep and health care of animals in Indian Zoos so that the Zoos come up to a standard where they can complement and strengthen the national efforts in conservation of wild fauna of the country.
+The Central Zoo Authority was created by the Government of India in the year 1992 through an amendment of the Wild Life (Protection) (Amendment 1991) Act, 1972.
+The main objective was to enforce minimum standards and norms for upkeep and health care of animals in Indian Zoos so that the Zoos of the country come up to a standard where they can complement and strengthen the national efforts in conservation of wild fauna of the country.